 In favour of having configuration files with hardcoded credentials, pointing instead to environment variables means the credentials are managed in-memory and during runtime.
 This means credentials can be dynamically re-generated and applied silently.
 Each environment, including your local development environment, has its own set of credentials that you can then depend upon.

 The age-old problem of backups probably brings back some late-night stressful memories, and when things do go wrong, it will always be the most inconvenient time!
+The process often takes only a few minutes, and we designed the cloud backup solutions to be as clutter-free and intuitive as possible.

 It goes without saying that an extensive backup process is a must, but as a tedious task with no immediate feature-win, it is too easy to relegate and postpone to a backlog item.